Digi92/mosparo-powermail/Documentation/Configuration/Add-additional-projects.rst

 Before these projects can be selected by editors in TYPO3, they need to be configured.

 ..  seealso::
-    | For more details on how to add additional projects, see the documentation of the base extension "mosparo-form":
+    | For more details on how to add additional projects, see the documentation of the base extension "mosparo-form": https://docs.typo3.org/p/denkwerk/mosparo-form/1.0/en-us/Configuration/Add-additional-projects.html
-    | ToDo: Replace with final: https://docs.typo3.org/p/denkwerk/mosparo-form/main/en-us/Configuration/Add-additional-projects.html

 ..  seealso::
     For more details on mosparo projects, see the official documentation: